scattering-central/xrsdkit/doc/README.rst

 How to build saxskit docs:
 ==========================

-- If modules have been removed or renamed, remove the corresponding .rst files from packagedoc.rst
+- If modules have been removed or renamed, remove the corresponding lines from packagedoc.rst

 - From this directory::